Regularized Stochastic Dual Dynamic Programming for convex nonlinear optimization problems: Abstract

 \section{Abstract}

-We define a regularized variant of the Dual Dynamic Programming algorithm called REDDP (REgularized Dual Dynamic Programming) to solve nonlinear dynamic programming equations.
+We define a regularized variant of the Dual Dynamic Programming algorithm called DDP-REG to solve nonlinear dynamic programming equations.
 We extend the algorithm to solve nonlinear stochastic dynamic programming equations.
 The corresponding algorithm, called SDDP-REG, can be seen as an extension of a regularization of the Stochastic Dual Dynamic Programming (SDDP) algorithm recently introduced which was studied for linear problems only and with less general prox-centers.
-We show the convergence of REDDP and SDDP-REG.
-We assess the performance of REDDP and SDDP-REG on portfolio models with direct transaction and market impact costs.
+We show the convergence of DDP-REG and SDDP-REG.
+We assess the performance of DDP-REG and SDDP-REG on portfolio models with direct transaction and market impact costs.
 In particular, we propose a risk-neutral portfolio selection model which can be cast as a multistage stochastic second-order cone program.
 The formulation is motivated by the impact of market impact costs on large portfolio rebalancing operations.
-Numerical simulations show that REDDP is much quicker than DDP on all problem instances considered (up to 184 times quicker than DDP) and that SDDP-REG is quicker on the instances of portfolio selection problems with market impact costs tested and much faster on the instance of risk-neutral multistage stochastic linear program implemented (8.2 times faster).\\
+Numerical simulations show that DDP-REG is much quicker than DDP on all problem instances considered (up to 184 times quicker than DDP) and that SDDP-REG is quicker on the instances of portfolio selection problems with market impact costs tested and much faster on the instance of risk-neutral multistage stochastic linear program implemented (8.2 times faster).\\

-\textbf{Keywords:}\,\,Stochastic Optimization, Stochastic Dual Dynamic Programming, Regularization, Portfolio Selection, Market Impact Costs.\\
+{\textbf{Keywords.}} Stochastic Optimization, Stochastic Dual Dynamic Programming, Regularization, Portfolio Selection, Market Impact Costs.\\

-\textbf{AMS subject classifications:} 90C15, 90C90.
+{\textbf{AMS subject classifications.}} 90C15, 90C90.\\